stecb/qsomeness/README.md

 # qsomeness
 A tiny tool to work with url querystrings.
-It also automatically encode/decode params for you.
+It automatically encode/decode params.

 [![Build Status](https://travis-ci.org/stecb/qsomeness.svg?branch=master)](https://travis-ci.org/stecb/qsomeness)

 # how to
+`npm i qsomeness` and 💥

 If you look inside `tests/spec.js`, it should be straightforward understanding how to use it :)
 However, there's also an handy api reference.